pablodecm/paper-inferno/paper/paper.md

-In this work we have described a new approach for building non-linear summary statistics for likelihood-free inference that directly minimise the expected variance of the parameters of interest.
-In this first version of the article we show the results of this strategy on a very simple toy problem, allowing to focus on the technical aspects of the procedure.
-A later version will include a discussion of examples more similar to the use cases of parameter estimation in High Energy Physics analyses, which the proposed technique is targeting.
+In this work we have described a new approach for building non-linear summary statistics for likelihood-free inference that directly minimise the expected variance of the parameters of interest, which is considerably more effective than the use of classification surrogates when nuisance parameters are present.

 # Acknowledgments {.unnumbered}